owncloud/docs/docs/new-version-branch.md

 12. No changes in `antora.yml` but check if the version is set to `master`
 13. Run a build by entering `yarn antora`.
 No errors should occur
 14. Commit changes and push it
 15. Create a Pull Request.
-When CI is green, all is done correctly
+When CI is green, all is done correctly.
+Merge the PR to master.

 **Step 3: Protection and Renaming**